hanseljulio/AdventureGame/README.md

    * truncateChoices(int pageNumber)
      * This function removes everything after the given page
    * getOption(PageNode input)
-     * This function gets the option for the next path
+     * This function returns the option for the next path as a string